ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Protonation_State.md

 - "Assigning correct protonation states of aminoacids in proteins is crucial for realistic MD simulations"
 - "Conformational changes in proteins may be accompanied by changes in protonation pattern."
 ---

-One of the important jobs of setting up a simulation system is assigning the protonation states and most likely tautomers of the HIS residues.
-The protonation states of titratable aminoacids (Arg, Lys, Tyr, Cys, His, Glu, Asp) depend on the local micro-environment of the residue and the pH.
-For example, highly polar micro-environment will stabilize the charged form, while in less polar micro-environment the neutral form will predominate.
-While TYR, LYS, CYS, and ARG are almost always in their standard protonation states at physiological pH, GLU, ASP, and HIS can be in non-standard state.
-You should decide for each of these residues which state is most likely.
+One of the critical jobs of setting up a simulation system is assigning the protonation states and most likely tautomers of the HIS residues.
+The protonation states of titratable amino acids (Arg, Lys, Tyr, Cys, His, Glu, Asp) depend on the local micro-environment and the pH.
+For example, a highly polar micro-environment will stabilize the charged form, while in a less polar micro-environment, the neutral form will predominate.
+While TYR, LYS, CYS, and ARG are almost always in their standard protonation states at physiological pH, GLU, ASP, and HIS can be in non-standard forms.

 The protonation pattern of proteins is critical for their catalytic function and structural stabilization.
-In a classic MD simulation protonation states are fixed and therefore must be determined and assigned before simulation.
+In a classic MD simulation, protonation states are fixed and must be determined and assigned before simulation.
 Assigning correct protonation states is crucial for realistic MD simulations.
-Inappropriate charges can have drastic effects and invalidate all of the results.
+Inappropriate charges can have drastic effects and invalidate the results.
 Numerous MD simulation studies demonstrated importance of protein protonation states [[1](http://doi.org/10.1529/biophysj.105.059329), [2](http://doi.org/10.7554/eLife.16616), [3](https://doi.org/10.1016/j.cplett.2018.12.039), [4](https://doi.org/10.1021/jacs.9b06064), [5](https://doi.org/10.1016/j.dib.2016.07.040)].

 ## How to Determine Protonation States of Residues in a Protein?
-Several free web servers and standalone programs are available for prediction of the *pKa* values of protein residues. the underlying methods used by all of them fall into two categories: empirical (prokka) and Poisson-Boltzmann solvers.
-The drawback of the empirical method is that it works well for a protein similar to the ones it was trained with.
+Several web servers and standalone programs are available for the prediction of the *pKa* values of protein residues.
+The underlying methods used by all of them fall into two categories: empirical (propka) and Poisson-Boltzmann solvers.
+The drawback of the empirical method is that it works well for proteins similar to those in the training set.
 It is not guaranteed to give good results for all proteins.
-Methods implementing Poisson-Boltzmann solution have a sound physical background.
-Most of them however are limited to sampling only a single protein conformation, and this is the major source of inaccuracy for this method.
+Programs implementing the Poisson-Boltzmann continuum electrostatics have a sound physical background.
+However, most of them are limited to sampling only a single protein conformation, which is the primary source of inaccuracy for this method.
 The exception is MCCE which samples sidechain rotamers giving a more accurate picture of coupled ionization and position changes.
-It is also limited because it does not sample backbone conformations.
-The most rigorous method is constant pH simulations where ionization states are sampled and dynamically adjusted in a course of MD simulation.
-This method is computationally very expensive, but recently a very efficient GPU implementation of the constant pH molecular dynamics has been developed and [implemented in AMBER](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00754).
+It also has limitations because it does not sample backbone conformations.
+The most rigorous method is constant pH simulations, where ionization states are dynamically adjusted in MD simulation.
+This method is computationally costly, but recently a very efficient GPU implementation of the constant pH molecular dynamics has been developed and [implemented in AMBER](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00754).

-[*H++*](http://biophysics.cs.vt.edu/index.php) server. *H++* calculations are based on the classical continuum electrostatic model (solvent molecules are replaced by a continuous medium with the average properties of the solvent). *H++* uses *AmberTools* modules to pre-process a PDB file and it is capable to generate basic topology and coordinate files for MD simulations in AMBER format. *H++* is a single-conformation method and without intervention from the user it selects, the "A" conformation.
-For details of the methodology see [[ref]](https://doi.org/10.1093/nar/gks375).
+[*H++*](http://biophysics.cs.vt.edu/index.php) server. *H++* calculations are based on the classical continuum electrostatic model (a continuous medium with the average properties of the solvent replaces solvent molecules ). *H++* uses *AmberTools* modules to pre-process a PDB file, and it is capable of generating basic topology and coordinate files for MD simulations in AMBER format. *H++* is a single-conformation method, and without intervention from the user it selects, the "A" conformation.
+For details of the methodology, see [[ref]](https://doi.org/10.1093/nar/gks375).

-[PlayMolecule-ProteinPrepare](https://www.playmolecule.org/proteinPrepare/) Preparation process includes the titration of the protonation states using PROPKA 3.1 and addition of missing atoms and overall optimization of the H-network using PDB2PQR 2.1.
-The first can be manually overridden by examining the protein in our modern 3D WebGL viewer.
+[PlayMolecule-ProteinPrepare](https://www.playmolecule.org/proteinPrepare/) The preparation process includes the determination of the protonation states using PROPKA 3.1, the addition of missing atoms, and overall optimization of the H-bond network using PDB2PQR 2.1.

 [*PDB2PQR*](http://nbcr-222.ucsd.edu/pdb2pqr_2.1.1/) server. *PDB2PQR* solves Poisson-Boltzmann equation using the APBS solver.

 [*PROPKA3.0*](https://github.com/jensengroup/propka-3.0) is the empirical pKa prediction software.

 [*MCCE*](https://sites.google.com/site/mccewiki/) program.
-For more rigorous calculations try *MCCE* program. *MCCE* uses the same classical continuum electrostatic approach as H++.
-In addition *MCCE* calculations account for protein conformational degrees of freedom giving a more accurate picture of coupled ionization and position changes.
-Taking into account conformational flexibility significantly improves *pKa* prediction.
-For detais of the methodology see [[ref]](https://doi.org/10.1002/jcc.21222).
+For more rigorous calculations, try *MCCE* program. *MCCE* uses the same classical continuum electrostatic approach as H++.
+Besides, *MCCE* calculations consider protein conformational degrees of freedom giving a more accurate picture of coupled ionization and position changes.
+Taking into account conformational flexibility improves *pKa* prediction significantly.
+For details of the methodology, see [[ref]](https://doi.org/10.1002/jcc.21222).

 [*PKAD*](http://compbio.clemson.edu/pkad) database. *PKAD* is the database of experimentally determined pKa values.
 Currently it includes *pKa* values for residues in 157 wild-type and 45 mutant proteins [[ref]](https://doi.org/10.1093/database/baz024).

 None of the *pKa* prediction methods are perfect.
-While the average estimated *pKa* values are reasonably accurate, in some extreme cases deviation from the experimental values may be significant.
-It is advisable to compare results obtained with different methods and if available use the experimentally measured values.
+In some extreme cases, deviation from the experimental values may be significant.
+The best practice is to compare results obtained with different techniques and use the experimentally measured values if available.

 > ## Calculating *pKa*'s
 >1.
 Calculate *pKa*'s of residues in the PDB entry 1RGG using *H++* server.